v8/v8.dev/src/blog/speeding-up-v8-heap-snapshots.md

 184 }
 ```

 Because this was run with a release build, the information of the inlined function calls were folded into `StringsStorage::GetEntry()`.
-To figure out exactly how much time the inlined function calls were taking, I added the "Source Line Number" column to the breakdown and found that most of the time was spent on line 182, which was a call to `ComputeStringHash()`:
+To figure out exactly how much time the inlined function calls were taking, I added the “Source Line Number” column to the breakdown and found that most of the time was spent on line 182, which was a call to `ComputeStringHash()`:

 ![](/_img/speeding-up-v8-heap-snapshots/wpa-2.png){ .no-darkening }